MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Spim is unsolicited commercial instant messages or presence subscription requests.
 While not by itself a compromise of the network, it is annoying in the least, can reduce resource availability and production, and can possibly lead to a compromise of the network.
 An example of this is users spimming each other by sending requests.
 Users can block each other to prevent this, but with federation, if a coordinated spim attack is established, this can be difficult to overcome unless you disable federation for the partner.

 ### <a name="viruses-and-worms"></a>Virus e worm
-Un virus è un'unità di codice il cui scopo è riprodurre unità di codice aggiuntive e simili.
-Per funzionare, un virus ha bisogno di un host, come un file, un'e-mail o un programma.
-Come un virus, un worm è un'unità di codice, codificata per riprodurre unità di codice aggiuntive e simili, ma che, a differenza di un virus, non ha bisogno di un host.
-Virus e worm si manifestano principalmente durante i trasferimenti di file tra client, quando gli URL vengono inviati da altri utenti.
-Se un virus si trova sul computer, può, ad esempio, utilizzare l'identità dell'utente e inviare messaggi istantanei per suo conto.
-Le migliori pratiche standard di protezione del client, come la scansione periodica alla ricerca di virus, possono mitigare questo problema.
+Un virus è un'unità di codice il cui scopo è quello di riprodurre altre unità di codice simili.
+Per il lavoro, un virus necessita di un host, ad esempio un file, un messaggio di posta elettronica o un programma.
+Come un virus, un worm è un'unità di codice codificata per riprodurre altre unità di codice simili, ma che diversamente da un virus non ha bisogno di un host.
+I virus e i worm vengono visualizzati principalmente durante i trasferimenti di file tra client o quando gli URL vengono inviati da altri utenti.
+Se un virus si trova nel computer, può, ad esempio, usare la propria identità e inviare messaggi istantanei per conto dell'utente.
+Le procedure consigliate per la sicurezza dei client standard, ad esempio la ricerca periodica di virus, possono mitigare questo problema.

 ## <a name="personally-identifiable-information"></a>Informazioni di identificazione personale
 SfBO has the potential to disclose information over a public network that might be able to be linked to an individual.
 The information types can be broken down to two specific categories: